Manodhayan/RaspberryPi-Stuffs/Control_Led _From_Web-Rpi/README.md

 #Connection
 Refer Rpi GPIO Pin Configuration to find the GPIO pin number

--Connect postive of red led in GPIO24 and yellow in GPIO23 -Ground the both negative terminal to ground pin Rpi
+- Connect postive of red led in GPIO24 and yellow in GPIO23
+- Ground the both negative terminal to ground pin Rpi